 Jason Gozzett worked in an office until he was 36, and then took a two year full-time course at Writtle College.
 He now works at the Beth Chatto Garden where he also mentors students and volunteers.
 The Beth Chatto gardens have RHS level 2 and 3 courses available, and they also have opportunities for student and volunteer gardeners.

-Lori Day left the corporate world aged 51 and volunteered at Thrive (the charity for people gardening with disabilities).
-She then worked for them with a freelance contract, did a City & Guilds qualification and an RHS Level 2 and then went onto work at a plant nursery.
+Lori Day left the corporate world aged 51.
+She then volunteered at Thrive (the charity for people gardening with disabilities).
+While working on a freelance contract, she did a City & Guilds qualification.
+She followed this with an RHS Level 2 qualification and then went onto work at a plant nursery.

 And gardener Annie Morgan changed to gardening by doing RHS courses at Merrist Wood, volunteering at RHS Wisley and helping a professional landscaper.
-She started getting her jobs through Age Concern and her practice has built through word of mouth.
+She started getting her jobs through Age Concern.
+Her practice has built through word of mouth.

 Link your new career to your old one

 Many people use their former careers in some way in gardening.
 Kirsty Holden, for example, was an Occupational Therapist with the NHS.
 Now she works as a ‘social and therapeutic gardener, mainly working with older people.’
 She gardens for and with people, helping them to carry on gardening.
 Her company is Gardening With Me.